Install Dusk on Linux — Twilight Princess PC Port

 Save File Location

-~/.local/share/TwilitRealm/Dusk/USA/Card A/01-GZ2E01-gczelda2.gci
+~/.local/share/TwilitRealm/Dusklight/USA/Card A/01-GZ2E01-gczelda2.gci

 For the PAL disc, replace USA with EUR.
+(Dusklight auto-migrates save data from the legacy Dusk folder on first launch.)

 Migrate from Dolphin

 Dolphin Linux saves: ~/.local/share/dolphin-emu/GC/USA/Card A/01-GZ2E01-gczelda2.gci.
-Copy to Dusk’s folder.
-Restart Dusk.
+Copy to Dusklight’s folder.
+Restart Dusklight.

 Distro-Specific Notes